mrrusof/mrrusof.github.io/_posts/2016-06-13-why-does-heap-work.markdown

 summary: Permutations are easy, right?
 ---

-Heap's algorithm enumerates all permutations of a sequence of `n` elements.
+Heap's algorithm constructs all permutations of a sequence of `n` elements.
-For a sequence, Heap's algorithm constructs a permutation by swapping two elements.
+For an input sequence, Heap's algorithm constructs a permutation by swapping two elements.
+Heap's algorithm swaps elements until all elements have been constructed.
 For example, for the sequence `123`, Heap's algorithm constructs permutation `213` by swapping the first and second elements.
 Heap's algorithm constructs the rest of the permutations of `123` as illustrated in the following diagram.